Applying DSP Library Filters

 plot!(freqs_y, spectrum_y, label="Filtered Signal Spectrum", title="Signal Spectrum")

-After filtering the signal looks almost the same as the original noisy signal, which indicates that the filter has a negligible effect on the apparent structure of the signal.
+After filtering, the signal looks almost the same as the original noisy one, which indicates a slight effect of the filter on the visible structure of the signal.

-The spectrum shows suppression of frequencies in the range from 12 to 32 Hz.
-Other frequency components, including noise, remained almost unchanged.
+The spectrum shows frequency suppression in the range from 12 to 32 Hz.
+The remaining frequency components, including noise, remained virtually unchanged.

-This explains the preservation of the noisy character of the signal.
+This explains the continued noisy nature of the signal.

 Conclusion

-We looked at various filters to solve this problem and found that the Hanning window FIR filter was the best choice.
-Its ability to smoothly and efficiently remove noise above a given cutoff frequency allowed us to isolate useful low frequency information (0.1 Hz), which was the primary objective.
+We looked at various filters for solving this problem and found out that the FIR filter with a Hanning window turned out to be the best choice.
+Its ability to smoothly and effectively remove noise above a given cutoff frequency allowed it to isolate useful low-frequency information (0.1 Hz), which was the main task.

-Summarising the above comparisons, the following conclusion can be made: for such tasks it is worth using low-pass filters with a cut-off frequency that optimally matches the range of useful information.
+Summarizing the comparisons you have made, we can draw the following conclusion: for such tasks, it is worth using low-pass filters with a cutoff frequency that optimally corresponds to the range of useful information.